Tiffany Hall, LCSW, LCADC

 The Morton Center’s, Clinical director

-Tiffany also enjoys serving her community in various capacities and loves spending time with friends and family.
-She has been married to her husband John for 20 years and they have 2 sons, ages 13 and 9, and a sweet dog named Zoe.
-Tiffany also loves to travel, enjoys swimming and running, and likes putting legos together with her boys.
+Outside of her professional life, Tiffany enjoys serving her community and spending time with friends and family.
+She has been married to her husband, John, for 20 years, and they have two sons and a sweet dog named Zoe.
+Tiffany loves traveling, swimming, running, and building Legos with her boys.

 Let’s Start Your Recovery!